-- Due to the challenging nature of the questions and the answers philosophers have presented, the connectedness of topics, and the journal assignment, regular attendance and reading are strongly advised. - You are expected to devote time in the classroom to the class itself.
+Due to the challenging nature of the questions and the answers philosophers have presented, the connectedness of topics, and the journal assignment, regular attendance - and reading - are strongly advised.
+There is also an attendance and participation mark...

+You are expected to devote time in the classroom to the class itself.
 Use of cell phones, and use of laptops for nonclass purposes, is unacceptable.
-It is also not acceptable to socialize or do work on other courses during the class.
+It is also not acceptable to socialize or do other work on this course or work for other courses during the class.
+You are strongly advised to keep a copy of your own of any work you submit for grading at least until you have your work returned to you.

-- You are strongly advised to keep a copy of your own of any work you submit for grading at least until you have your work returned to you. - Students who miss an excessive number of classes may be denied the opportunity to write the final exam, as stated in the Calendar. - You are expected to write the final exam when scheduled by the Registrar's Office with possible exceptions in the case of compelling and urgent circumstances beyond your control.
+Students who miss an excessive number of classes may be denied the opportunity to write the final exam, as stated in the Calendar.

+You are expected to write the final exam when scheduled by the Registrar's Office - with possible exceptions in the case of compelling and urgent circumstances beyond your control.
 Also note and observe other key dates during the term as provided in the Calendar.